dask/distributed/docs/source/scheduling-state.rst

 Worker state variables
 ''''''''''''''''''''''

-These state variables track the current state of each worker.
+These state variables track the current state of each worker, and are involved in deciding :ref:`which worker to run a task on <decide-worker>`.

 * **ncores:** ``{worker: int}``